LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 },
 ```

+To run the widget, simply load the file within your browser.

 ### EDP/ERT

 Connecting into the cloud from your browser will require the JavaScript to run within a local proxy.
 The browser enforces the [***Same-origin***](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) policy which is a critical security mechanism to reduce malicious attacks.